skazi019/django-react-notion/README.md

 - [X] Add tags in the blog list view
 - [ ] Paragraph and text color
 - [ ] Add animations
+- [ ] Fix the width of the list when searching